My Products

 4. Click the target API from the API list.

-5. Click [Resources].
+5. Click the [Resources] tab.

 Define API details

-To define API details, follow these steps:
+To define API details:

 2. Click the My Products menu.